compass-stc/StructuralGT/doc/source/gettingstarted/quickstart.rst

 Analysis
 ========

 After laying out your images and establishing optimal binarization parameters you can begin analysis.
 Instantiating the :class:`Network` class and  calling the :meth:`binarize` method is usually the first step.
-If your images have already been binarized, you don't need to call this again.
+If your images have already been binarized, you don't need to call :meth:`binarize` again.

 .. code:: python